High Watch: Snowden family

-Holiday House was built in 1929-1930 for Mrs. George Grant Snowden (Pearl Pinkerton McClelland Snowden) of Philadelphia, whose husband had died in 1918.
+Holiday House was built in 1929-1930 for Pearl Pinkerton McClelland Snowden of Philadelphia, the widow of George Grant Snowden, who had died in 1918.
 It stands as a landmark for sailors on the great bluff from which Watch Hill takes its name.
 Mrs. Snowden had acquired the historic and dramatic site from the estate of Eugene Atwood in 1929.
 Holiday House included a large servants quarters on what is now the northeast lawn.
 The servants quarters were demolished during extensive renovations carried out in the 1970s by Gurdon B. Wattles.

 The Snowdens, beginning with George Grant Snowden's father, James McKean Snowden, who was born in 1831 and lived in Pittsburgh, had made their fortune in oil and gas exploration.
 George Grant Snowden and his brother, James Hastings Snowden, explored for oil first in Pennsylvania and then in Texas, Louisiana, New Mexico, and Oklahoma.
+The Snowden family is of Welsh descent, with ties to Welsh, English, and Scottish royals.
+Pearl was a descendant of pilgrim Edward Fuller, the House of Stuart, and Robert Burns.

 The 1938 New England hurricane and associated storm surge caused significant damage to the hillside facing the ocean.
 In order to stabilize the badly eroded hillside, George Grant Snowden Jr. had thousands of granite boulders put in place, which remain there to this day.

-The property was sold in 1948 to Mr. William Hale Harkness, heir to the Standard Oil Company fortune.
+Ownership of the property passed to George and Pearl's son Robert Burns Snowden, who died in an automobile accident when driving from the house in 1941, at age 23.
+It was Robert's heirs who sold the property in 1948 to William Hale Harkness, heir to the Standard Oil Company fortune.